rzhao010/teamx/README.md

 2. Go through the `app.js ` source code to understand how the Watson service is being called and the results are then passed to the front-end

-3. Re-start your node.js application locally, you should now have a fully functional visual recognition app running at http://localhost:6015
+3. Re-start your node.js application locally, you should now have a fully functional visual recognition app (e.g. at http://localhost:6015)

 4. Commit the changes and deploy the app to Bluemix via the toolchain